boblzsurvivor-wq/Alliance-Information/pages/members.md

 Every member contributes to the strength of {{ site.alliance_name }}.

+The goal is not perfection — it is **consistent participation, teamwork, and enjoyment**.

-Small consistent actions across all members create large results.
+Small actions across all members create large results.

 ---

+## CORE EXPECTATION

+**Be active, supportive, and engaged.**

+We are here to grow together and enjoy the game.

+---

 ## DAILY EXPECTATIONS

+Members are expected to:

-- Stay active
+- Stay reasonably active
 - Use alliance help
 - Read alliance messages
 - Support other members